 It is in this sense that the report of the United States Commission led by Admiral Watkins (which coincided with the Stockholm Conference) is most important.
 That report emphasised the need, paradoxical though it may at first seem, to accompany laws and policies on AIDS with the provision of protection against discrimination of those who are infected.
 The lesson is there from the earlier legal regulation of syphilis.
-Attempts to deal with syphilis punitively, by stigmatisation, contract tracing and the rounding up of prostitutes48 provided no effective protection for society.
+Attempts to deal with syphilis punitively, by stigmatisation, contract tracing and the rounding up of prostitutes46 provided no effective protection for society.
 On the contrary, it involved great injustice.
-It was, above Injustice in combating AIDS might be all, ineffective.
-Many in the groups most at risk in tolerated by some. developed countries face the prospect of They contemplate injustice with resignation stigmatisation. and anger controlled by knowledge of long experience.
-But inefficiency in controlling the spread HIV unforgiveable.
+It was, above all, ineffective.
+Injustice in combating AIDS might be tolerated by some.
+Many in the groups most at risk in prospect of face the developed countries They contemplate injustice with resignation stigmatisation. and anger controlled by knowledge of long experience.
+But inefficiency in controlling the spread of HIVunforgiveable.
 At risk is nothing less than the health of millions of people.